rameshgchavan/flashcard-generator/README.md

     - 3 buttons Share, Download and Print respectively.
     - I have made carousel using react icons as button element and paragraph element.
         - Either clicking on list of terms or by clicking carousel button term image and definition will be shown accordingly.
-        - On clicking print button a **ModalShare** modal get shown that contains:
+        - On clicking print button a **ModalShare** modal get shown that contains: inside src/components
             - react icons X as button to close modal.
             - Paragraph element that shows Share title.
             - 2 Label elements to show Link and url respectively.